-Jamie Greig and April Jarocki are the Co-Coordinators for the Southern Connected Communities Project.
+April Jarocki is the Coordinator for the Southern Connected Communities Project.

 April is a single mother of 5 and has been living in the Clearfork Valley for over 10 years.
 April leads a citizen water monitoring project, working on economic diversification initiatives, planning community events and has been working on the Rural Broadband Campaign since it began.
 She attended the Southwestern College of Business and studied CNA at the Tennessee Technology Center.

-Prior to SCCP, Jamie and April both volunteered with the SEAD task force.
-Through their work with SEAD they helped organize, and participated in, a statewide campaign to promote expansion of broadband infrastructure, worked to secure grants from both private and government sources, planned and conducted statewide workshops, presented on community internet ownership, networked with community groups in Tennessee, Detroit, and New York, and helped to establish a wireless internet system at the Highlander Research and Education Center in Jefferson County, Tennessee.
+Prior to SCCP, April volunteered with the SEAD task force.
+Through the work with SEAD April and the former Co Coordinator, Jamie Grieg helped organize, and participated in, a statewide campaign to promote expansion of broadband infrastructure, worked to secure grants from both private and government sources, planned and conducted statewide workshops, presented on community internet ownership, networked with community groups in Tennessee, Detroit, and New York, and helped to establish a wireless internet system at the Highlander Research and Education Center in Jefferson County, Tennessee.

 Sustainable and Equitable Agricultural Development Task Force of CEDnet (SEAD)

 Our mission is to increase sustainable and equitable agricultural development and promote healthy connections of environment and community-based enterprises.

 The SEAD Task Force works in coalition to develop and establish, not only sustainable, but practical, long term, land-based economic projects with rural East Tennessee organizations.
 Recognizing that each local community’s needs are different, the work of SEAD members is based on participatory environment-led initiatives in support of community member

 The Highlander Center is a catalyst for grassroots organizing and movement building in Appalachia and the South.
 It works with people fighting for justice, equality and sustainability, supporting their efforts to take collective action to shape their own destiny.